Australia

 Shortly after this was announced, we undertook a survey amongst C-suite executives from Japan’s leading publicly-listed companies, to determine their views on this and other initiatives to elevate women into executive roles and to further empower women in Japan.

 Another series of questions explored the main reasons why achieving the goal of 30% is viewed as being difficult or not possible by 2030.
 Firstly, most companies do not have sufficient numbers of women suitably qualified, or in the process of becoming suitably qualified, for executive roles.
 Secondly, external recruitment is not possible due to the overall shortage of women being suitably qualified, or in the process of becoming suitably qualified.
 Thirdly, corporate culture in Japan is regarded as being too male-orientated and unable to be adequately changed by 2030 to be acceptable for larger numbers of women.
+Additionally, over the last 12 months, 11% of companies stated they had not devoted sufficient attention and resources to meet this goal.

-The research used a methodology where C-suite executives from Japanese publicly-traded companies, were interviewed 21st - 30th June 2023 (n=276) & 2nd - 10th May 2024 (n=262).
+The research used a methodology where C-suite executives from Japanese publicly-traded companies, were interviewed 21st - 30th June 2023 (n=276), 2nd - 10th May 2024 (n=262) and 5th - 14th May 2025 (n=273).

 LAOS